Congratulations!

 Confess any generational sins.

 Generational curses are a major stumbling block in the lives of many, if not most, Christians.
 A generational curse is a curse that God puts on the descendants of a person who has committed a sin so reprehensible that it makes God absolutely furious.
-God calls this kind of sin an abomination.
-Abominable sins can be found in the Old Testament books of Exodus, Leviticus, and Deuteronomy, and include, but are not limited to, idolatry, adultery, pornography, homosexuality, astrology and witchcraft.
+God hates all sin, but He calls this kind of sin an abomination.
+Abominable sins can be found in the Old Testament books of Exodus, Leviticus, and Deuteronomy, and include, but are not limited to, idolatry, adultery, pornography, homosexuality, astrology, witchcraft, and human sacrifice.
 God hates these sins so much that He will curse the children of a person who commits them up to four generations.
 This is why certain sins run in families.

 The sin that God hates above all others is idolatry, about which, the Lord commands: